peranders/ojet-ws/README.md

 <img src="images/empList.png" alt="alt text" width="400" height="250">
 </td></tr></table>

-**Tip:** Optionally, for centralized management of your endpoints, create an 'endpoints.json' file in your 'src/js' folder, load it in the dependency list passed into the define() call as 'text!../endpoints.json', reference it as 'endpoints' in the callback function, and then replace hardcoded references to http://localhost:3000/employees with 'JSON.parse(endpoints).employees', assuming the file's content is as follows:
+**Tip:** Optionally, for centralized management of your endpoints, create a new folder under your src/js folder called 'data'.
+Then create a new file called 'restservices.json' in that folder.
+Load it in the dependency list passed into the define() call as 'text!../data/restservices.json', reference it as 'restservices' in the callback function, and then replace hardcoded references to http://localhost:3000/employees with 'JSON.parse(endpoints).employees', assuming the file's content is as follows:

 ```js #button { border: none; }
 {